The 10 Worst Neighborhoods In Jersey City For 2022

 Then, we ranked each neighborhood in Jersey City, New Jersey for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Jersey City.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Jersey City.

 Summary: The Worst Neighborhoods Around Jersey City

-Well there you have it -- the worst of the neighborhoods in Jersey City with Bergen-Lafayette landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Jersey City with Greenville landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Jersey City aren't all bad.
-Downtown takes the cake as the best place to live in Jersey City.
+As mentioned earlier, the neighborhoods in Jersey City aren’t all bad.
+The Waterfront takes the cake as the best place to live in Jersey City.

 We ranked the neighborhoods from worst to best in the chart below.